shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 • [Shawna Tuli 2023 Google Certificate in Data Analysis with R Programming](https://www.coursera.org/account/accomplishments/certificate/RHXRBDE4EXUG)

 • [Shawna Tuli 2023 Google Certificate in Data Analytics Capstone Project: Complete a Case Study](https://www.coursera.org/account/accomplishments/certificate/RQ7KCCVXZ7MJ)

+• Shawna Tuli 2023 Google Certificate in Foundations of Data Science

+• Shawna Tuli 2023 Google Certificate in Get Started with Python

+• Shawna Tuli 2023 Google Certificate in Go Beyond the Numbers: Translate Data into Insights

+• Shawna Tuli 2023 Google Certificate in The Power of Statistics

+• Shawna Tuli 2023 Google Certificate in Regression Analysis: Simplify Complex Data Relationships

+• Shawna Tuli 2023 Google Certificate in The Nuts and Bolts of Machine Learning

+• Shawna Tuli 2023 Google Certificate in Google Advanced Data Analytics Capstone

 _________________________________________________________________________________________________________________________________________________________
 "Shawna is an excellent mentor and communicator.
 She is a highly skilled and experienced professional with a deep understanding in data analytics and consulting.
 She is also a gifted communicator.